Multivector Contractions Revisited, Part I: Contractions

 \begin{definition} The \emph{left contraction} $M\lcontr N$ of a \emph{contractor} $M\in\bigwedge X$ on a \emph{contractee} $N\in\bigwedge X$, and the \emph{right contraction} $N\rcontr M$ of $N$ by $M$, are the unique elements of $\bigwedge X$ satisfying, for all $L\in\bigwedge X$,

 \end{definition}

+So, $M\lcontr$ and $\rcontr M$ are the adjoint operators of $M\wedge$ and $\wedge M$, respectively.
 Contractions are bilinear in the real case, but in the complex one they are conjugate-linear in the contractor and linear in the contractee.
-For simplicity, we often give results and proofs only for the left contraction, as they can be readily adapted for the right one.
+We often prove results only for the left contraction, as the right one is similar.